 Settlements are reached in many ways.
 The decision to enter into a structured settlement is made between a claimant and the defendant, with their lawyers assistance.
 At times, experts may advise the parties as to the extent of the injuries suffered by the claimants and perhaps the expenses that a claimant may have as a result of the injuries.
 As a claimant, you’re more likely to receive an offer to enter into a structured settlement in cases where you’re going to be recovering from your injuries for a long time—or permanently.
 While you can probably reach a structured settlement with a payment plan that could work for you, structured settlements are not designed to address sudden expensive needs.

-When you find yourself in need of a lump sum to address a sudden expense, you can speak with a structured settlement funding company like DRB Capital; we will help you file a petition with the court to explain the situation.
-With the court’s approval, you will be allowed to sell some or all of your future payments in return for a lump sum to take care of your needs right now.
-It’s good to keep in mind that just because your structured settlement isn’t always convenient for your needs, it doesn’t mean you can’t find a way to get more out of it, which sometimes means getting some of your settlement money now in the form of cash.
+When you find yourself in need of a lump sum to address a sudden expense, you can speak with a structured settlement funding company like DRB Capital.
+With the court’s approval we will file a petition.
+You will be allowed to sell some or all of your future payments in return for a lump sum to take care of your needs right now.
+It’s good to keep in mind that just because your structured settlement isn’t always convenient for your needs, it doesn’t mean you can’t find a way to get more out of it, which sometimes means getting some of your settlement money in the form of cash.

-We put our customers first and we want to wish each and every one of you success in 2015.
-If you have any questions about how you can get a lump sum for your structured settlement, please call us at 1-800-411-4142.
+We want to wish each and every one of you success in 2015.
+If you have any questions about the types of structured settlements and how you can get a lump sum for your structured settlement payments, please call us at 877-894-4541.